CianMRoche/CianMRoche.github.io/_pages/caustica-documentation.md

 #### Display

 The map shows iso-$\varphi$ contour lines computed analytically per pixel in the fragment shader.
-The default contour spacing is $0.002\,\text{fov}^2$ arcsec², adjustable with the **Spacing** control in the Contours section of the Settings panel (a multiplier of this default, available whenever the Fermat map is shown).
+The default contour spacing is $0.002\,\text{fov}^2$ arcsec², adjustable with the **Spacing** control in the Fermat Potential section of the View tab (a multiplier of this default, available whenever the Fermat map is shown).
 Because the spacing scales with the field of view, the contour density stays similar as you zoom.
 Contours fade toward the edge of the field.
 The contour passing through each Type II (saddle) image is drawn thicker and brighter because it separates distinct image regions on the arrival-time surface, and this highlight tracks the chosen spacing.
 Stationary point positions are overlaid as markers (circle for Type I, diamond for Type II, triangle for Type III) with a type legend in the lower right.

 #### Lensing potentials by model